Random Running and Coaching Thoughts

 All The Time And Accomplishments Fade

 All the times and accomplishments fade.
 What you will remember most are the relationships you made along the journey, hands down.
 Cherish them.
 No one will remember all the kudos and achievements on their deathbed.
-You'll remember people and the impact you did or didn't have in their lives.
+You'll remember people and the impact you did or didn't have on their lives.

 No Limits Thinking